..

 It generates enough electricity to power over 500,000 homes and prevents over 3.5 million tons of carbon dioxide from entering the atmosphere each year.
 The Golden Plains Wind Farm is currently in the development stages and will be finished in 2025.

-What Is ARENA?
+What is ARENA?

 ARENA provides grant funding for renewable energy technology research and development and early-stage commercialisation to improve their competitiveness and availability in Australia.